| |

 |

-Independent & locally owned, Gibson Timber is a sawmiller, timber merchant & pre-cut frame & truss fabricator.
+Independent & locally owned, Gibson Timber is a sawmiller & timber merchant.

 |